Meriemu/RN-temperature-converter/README.md

 ## Tech Stack
 React Native: For building the cross-platform mobile application.
-JavaScript/TypeScript: Core programming language for logic and components.
+JavaScript: Core programming language for logic and components.

 ## Installation
 Clone this repository to your local machine:

 `git clone https://github.com/Meriemu/RN-temperature-converter.git`

 `cd temperature-converter`

 ## Install dependencies:
 `npm install`

 Run the application:
 `npx expo start`
 Open the app on an emulator or your mobile device using the Expo Go app.